 NUSTENDI contains bempedoic acid and ezetimibe and lowers elevated LDL-C through complementary mechanisms of action by inhibiting cholesterol synthesis in the liver and absorption in the intestine.
 NUSTENDI was approved by the EC in March 2020 for use in adults with primary hypercholesterolemia (heterozygous familial and non-familial) or mixed dyslipidemia, as an adjunct to diet in combination with a statin in adult patients unable to reach LDL-C goals with the maximum tolerated dose of a statin in addition to ezetimibe, alone in patients who are either statin-intolerant or for whom a statin is contraindicated, and are unable to reach LDL-C goals with ezetimibe alone, or as an adjunct to diet in adult patients already being treated with the combination of bempedoic acid and ezetimibe as separate tablets with or without statin.

-During the year ended December 31, 2022, we incurred \$83.5 million in direct expenses related to our CLEAR Outcomes CVOT and other ongoing clinical studies.
+During the years ended December 31, 2023 and December 31, 2022, we incurred \$46.2 million and \$83.5 million, respectively, in direct expenses related to our CLEAR Outcomes CVOT and other ongoing clinical studies.